iDigBio/2015-03-09-workshop-field2db/apis.md

 interaction.
 Remember that an API is a description of how to tell another application to do things for you and exchange data with you, programatically.
-While a web site or an application might let you give commands and get data using a graphical interface the key distiction, and what let's us use words like "expose" and "enable" is the programatic interface.
+While a web site or an application might let you give commands and get data using a graphical interface, the key distiction of an API and what let's us use words like "expose" and "enable" is the programatic part.

 ---